Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/README.md

 ### Design Tutorials

 These tutorials target the **VCK190** board.
-The table below lists the tutorials available, and the features and flows showcased in all of these tutorials.
-The various columns correspond to specific features/flows supported in these tutorials and will help you identify tutorials that showcase specific flows and features that you are interested in.
+The following table lists the tutorials, features, and flows highlighted in these tutorials.
+The columns correspond to specific features and flows supported in these tutorials and help you identify tutorials that showcase specific flows and features that interest you.

  <table style="width:100%">
  <tr>